2yngsklab/EchoRNA/README.md

 - [License](#license)

 ## Dependencies and Requirements

-EchoRNA was developed and trained on an NVIDIA L40 GPU with the following OS and Python package dependencies
+EchoRNA requires [Conda](https://www.anaconda.com/docs/getting-started/miniconda/install/overview) for dependency management (```EchoRNA_env.yaml```).
+The model was and trained on an NVIDIA L40 GPU with the following dependencies

 ### Software dependencies
 - CentOS Linux 7 with GCC 4.8.5 and Glibc 2.17